PhD in Economics

 Full-time Doctorate Studies

 Programme of doctorate studies includes obligatory common part, which comprises courses in advanced macroeconomics, advanced microeconomics, advanced econometrics and economic research methodology.
-The remaining part of the programme consists of specialised courses chosen by doctoral students (after consultations with their supervisor).
+The remaining part of the programme consists of specialised courses chosen by doctorate students (after consultations with their supervisor).

-Doctoral studies prepare graduates to work both as scientists employed by Polish or foreign academic institutions as well as participants in the economic and public life on management or expert level.
+Doctorate studies prepare graduates to work both as scientists employed by Polish or foreign academic institutions as well as participants in the economic and public life on management or expert level.
 Graduates possess skills which allow them to independently conduct scientific research, take part in research projects, prepare scientific publications and to undertake specific practical tasks and solve practical dilemmas.
-An important element of the doctoral student profile is an ability to conduct didactic courses in all fundamental areas of economics and advanced courses in which they specialise.
+An important element of the doctorate student profile is an ability to conduct didactic courses in all fundamental areas of economics and advanced courses in which they specialise.

 Doctorate studies at the Faculty of Economic Sciences are addressed to distinguished graduates primarily of economic departments, who envisage their career path in the scientific and research area and in key economic institutions.